kodosa7/c64colquiz-js/README.md

 Press the bottom-left button to toggle C64 colour palette (Colodore/Pepto).

 ## How to run
-- To play offline, use some local server like VS Code
+- To play offline, use some like local server like VS Code Live Server.
-Live Server.

 ## Developed using these tools
 - VS Code + Live Server extension